SNERX.COM/MATH Last Updated 2022/8/1 • Read Time 22min • Discord

 isn't there a constant for primes or coprimes despite so many theorems showing regular

-a function of division only, why is there not an analogue set of prime-like entities
+primes a function of division only, why isn't there an analogue set of prime-like

-for multiplicatives?
-Since there isn't an analogue, is this just asymmetric logical
+entities for multiplicatives?
+Since there isn't an analogue, is this just asymmetric